Al Yafi Family Website

 Beirut Archive - Abu AlNaser AlYafi Market

-During his reign (1839-1861), the Ottoman Sultan Abdulmejid I granted a plot of land in the heart of present-day Beirut to Sheikh Omar ibn Muhammad al-Yafi, the Damascene leader of the Khalwati Sufi method group, for the purpose of establishing a mosque, a zawiya (Sufi lodge), a house, and a market in 1270 AH (1850 CE).
-Sheikh Omar entrusted the supervision of this project to his son, Sheikh Muhammad Abu al-Nasr al-Yafi.
+During his reign (1839-1861), the Ottoman Sultan Abdulmejid I granted a plot of land in the heart of present-day Beirut to Sheikh Omar ibn Mohamed al-Yafi, the Damascene leader of the Khalwati Sufi method group, for the purpose of establishing a mosque, a zawiya (Sufi lodge), a house, and a market in 1270 AH (1850 CE).
+Sheikh Omar entrusted the supervision of this project to his son, Sheikh Mohamed Abu al-Nasr al-Yafi.
 The market and zawiya bear the name of Sheikh Abu al-Nasr to this day.
-The mosque and zawiya were later replaced by the Muhammad al-Amin Mosque, which stands today overlooking Martyrs' Square in central Beirut.
+The mosque and zawiya were later replaced by the Mohamed al-Amin Mosque, which stands today overlooking Martyrs' Square in central Beirut.

 Abu AlNaser AlYafi Market Street